 Looking for the best days out in Gloucestershire?

-Gloucestershire is packed with woods and hills, and the crystal-like water of River Severn which passes through the beautiful region.
+Gloucestershire is packed with woods and hills, and the crystal-like water of the River Severn which passes through the beautiful region.

 Gloucestershire mainly includes the city of Gloucester and more than thirty towns in total.
 There is a great historical significance attached to Gloucestershire, as you’ll learn.
 Also, this important county of England is known for having many magnificent wonders and a great diversity of wildlife.